 Of course, this list is not complete and is not meant to diagnose any issues.
 It is simply a helpful guide to remind you that certain things shouldn’t be ignored.
-If you are experiencing any of the symptoms below, we encourage you to come into Century Dental, Century Dental East, or Seaview Dental.
+If you are experiencing any of the symptoms below, we encourage you to come into Century Dental or Seaview Dental.
 Our friendly dental staff will take x-rays if necessary and perform a thorough examination and cleaning.
 At your visit, we can discuss any concerns you may have about your oral health and our professionals will be able to check for symptoms you might not even know about.
 Keep reading below to learn more!

 Seven Common Dental Health Symptoms

 - Bad Breath: Did you eat too many onions at lunch, or do you have an oral health issue?
 Bad breath is one of the most common symptoms of gum and teeth problems, yet many people have a hard time identifying their own bad breath, especially if it has been persisting for quite some time.
 Bad breath can be a symptom of a cold, or it could be a sign of gum disease or tooth decay.
 If you have breath that never seems to be as fresh as you’d like, come to see one of our dentists for an examination.